 - 1 limes, sliced

-Okay, I realize the total cook time on this one is longer than 15 minutes (right around 20 in total), but because the hands on time is so fast, I decided to include it here.
-Hope you don’t mind, wink.
+Okay, okay, I realize the total cook time on this one is longer than 15 minutes (right around 20-15 in total), but because the hands-on time is lightning fast, I decided to include it here.
+Hope you don’t mind!
+And if you’re an Instant Pot fan girl like me, check out my Whole30 Classic Instant Pot Pot Roast.
+But if you’re a slow cooker kind of person, fear not!
+There are instructions for that, too.
+Okay now everybody say, “Thank you, Laura!
+You’re the best!”

 Instant Pot Chili